Mat-dp/mat-dp-core/docs/Function Reference/measure.md

 # *mat_dp_core.***measure**

-Measure is the workhorse of MAT-DP core; resources, constraints, processes, and an objective function have set a stage and provided inputs, and Measure will solve the system according to these.
+Measure is the workhorse of Mat-dp core; resources, constraints, processes, and an objective function have set a stage and provided inputs, and Measure will solve the system according to these.

 ## **Objective Example Continued**